patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-for-all-audiences.md

 - Make sure that labels for elements like buttons or links make sense when pulled out of context.
 Use descriptive hyperlinks instead of raw links or vague linked text, such as “Click here.”

-- When you define an aria-label for an element that also has associated visible text in the UI, ensure the aria-label begins with the same text that displays in the UI to avoid confusion with screen reader users who have vision.
+- When you define an aria-label for an element that also has associated visible text in the UI, ensure the aria-label begins with the same text that is displayed in the UI to avoid confusing screen reader users who have vision.

 - Avoid unnecessary capitalization.